Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In his only career matchup against the Football Team, Gainwell finished with zero rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchup against the Football Team, Gainwell put up zero rushing yards, 13.5 fewer yards than his over/under in Sunday's game.

-- Gainwell did not have a touchdown run in that matchup against the Football Team.
+- Gainwell did not have a touchdown run in that outing against the Football Team.

-- In terms of defending against the run, the Football Team are eighth in the league, allowing 104.2 yards per game.
+- The Football Team have the NFL's eighth-ranked defense against the run, allowing 104.2 yards per game.

-- The Eagles are up against the NFL's seventh-ranked D when it comes to rushing TDs allowed (12 this season).
+- Gainwell and the Eagles will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances